zhiqing-xiao/sn/README.md

 - Section 6.2, first line: Change 【Funding】 to 【Finding】.

+- Section 6.3.2, the first bullet group, the last bullet entry.
+Search 【. and the next state】.
+Change 【. and】 to 【, and】.
+That is, change the periods to commas. (two occurances)

 ----

 ### Errata items that have been marked in PDFs sent on 2023-11-23.